-7(xiii) I was then involved with a number of cases from January 2015, when Zoe Parks was off on sick leave immediately before her maternity leave commenced in February 2015.
-Zoe Parks was off work on that period of do know for sure, however, it took place after Kieran Donaghy started his annual leave in the last 2 weeks in August prior to his retirement date of 31st August 2016, or in very early September.
+7(xiii) I was then involved with a number of cases from January 2015, when Zoe do know for sure, however, it took place after Kieran Donaghy started his annual leave in the last 2 weeks in August prior to his retirement date of 31st August 2016, or in very early September.
 I believe it was during this conversation that Dr Wright made me aware that Mr O'Brien was a friend of Mrs Roberta Brownlee, Chair of the Southern HSC Trust.
 As part of the same conversation, I can recall asking Dr Wright if Francis Rice, Chief Executive knew about the concerns.
 I cannot recall if Dr Wright said if the Chief Executive had already been alerted or that this still needed to be done, but we definitely discussed the need for the Chief Executive to be aware of the concerns given the possibility that MHPS may need to be implemented.